 This beginner-level course is designed for those who have no experience of InDesign and is an introduction to this powerful software.
 Topics include: document set up, the workspace, working with colour, shapes and pictures, setting text including text wrapping and paragraph styles, plus InDesign extras including the effects pallet, pathfinder, gradients and gradient feather.
 During the course you'll prepare some simple print publications such as a flyer and a pamphlet.

-Strong general computer skills are required.
-This course is taught for those who are new to InDesign.
-You will need to practise between classes so should have access to InDesign software at your home or workplace.
-Please visit www.adobe.com to find out more information about the software.
+For evening courses, you will need to practise between classes so should have access to Indesign software at your home or workplace.
+Visit www.adobe.com to find out more information about the software.
 Adobe may offer a free trial of their software.
-As each lesson builds upon knowledge and skills gained in the previous session, the tutor advises it is too difficult to catch up if you miss more than one class, so please only enrol at a time when you are confident you can attend all six classes.
-Class size limited to 10 students.
+As each lesson builds upon knowledge and skills gained in the previous session, it may be difficult to catch up if you miss classes.
+Therefore only enrol at a time when you are confident you can attend all six classes.

-Students must have access to Adobe Indesign software as it is essential to practise between classes.
+Strong computer skills.
+For evening courses, students will need access to Adobe Indesign software to practise between classes.